“Instead of worrying about what you cannot control, shift your energy to what you can create.” ― Roy T. Bennett, The Light in the Heart.

 Mindset setbacks are heavily reliant on poor mental health habits.
 They are influenced by vicious and harmful patterns and tendencies whose damage we don’t realize often.

-Everyone’s requirements for developing a positive and healthy mindset are different.
+Everyone’s requirements for developing a healthy and positive mindset are different.
 There is no standard rulebook for what you should be doing.
 Also, shifting your mindset towards higher level of positivity takes time but it’s time well spent.

 Key Elements of a Healthy and Positive Mindset